-In a nutshell, Continuous Verification comes down to making sure that DevOps teams put as many checks as possible into their CI/CD pipelines.
-These checks use external systems to validate the performance, security, and cost of your app without asking your engineers to do that manually.
-The systems that provide the data which decided whether your deployment goes to production or not, can also be used to help your engineers understand where the bottlenecks are in the process.
-With more checks in your automated pipeline, you have fewer manual tasks, less overhead, and better decisions to deploy to production or not.
-All that together means you get to spend more time at the beach!
+In a nutshell, Continuous Verification is about putting as many automated checks as possible into your CI/CD pipelines.
+These checks call out to external systems to validate performance, security, and cost — without asking your engineers to do that manually.
+The same systems that decide whether a deployment goes to production can also help engineers understand where the bottlenecks are.
+More checks in the pipeline means fewer manual tasks, less overhead, and better decisions about what actually ships.
+And yeah, maybe a bit more time at the beach.

-Whether you’re a Product Manager or Developer Advocate, once you start you think that every presentation has to be unique… spoiler alert, it doesn’t have to be
+Whether you’re a Product Manager or Developer Advocate, once you start presenting you think every talk has to be unique… spoiler alert, it doesn’t have to be.

 At VMware we define Continuous Verification as: